tegan-lamoureux/optional/README.md

   * Display balances (Cash & Sweep, Net Liq, Buying Power).
   * Sell and buy options/stock through single line input.

-These will become more distinct as the project grows, right now I'll be happy getting a post to the api with the correct oauth token.
+These are both implemented as static libraries.
+Includes are messy and only work in the scope of this cmake file, but I'll export them to a final package eventually.

 #### More Info
 User guide (just a text dump at this point tbh) [is on the wiki](https://github.com/tegan-lamoureux/optional/wiki).